Skip to main content

 The way we achieve this is by splitting ownership information and metadata information into different contracts.
 For example, with NFTs (ERC721), contracts have a function to get the owner of an NFT (ownerOf), as well as a function to get the content of the NFT (tokenURI), and these are typically bundled into the same ERC721 contract.

 You can see an example of this in the Tarochi Monster NFT collection where NFTs representing monsters from our game rollup Tarochi can be openly traded on Arbitrum.
-It's possible to mint ERC721 contracts on Arbitrum that are not valid under the default Tarochi rules (ex: catch a monster that doesn't exist in the main version of the game, or caught the monster in a way that doesn't exist in the main game).
-When querying the metadata for these NFTs, users can use a special validity trait to know if this NFT is valid under this set of game rules.
+It's possible to mint ERC721 contracts on Arbitrum that are not valid under the default Tarochi rules (ex: catching a monster that doesn't exist in the main version of the game, or catching a monster in a way that doesn't exist in the main game like a custom item).
+When querying the metadata for these NFTs, users can use a special validity trait to know if this NFT is valid under that fork's set of game rules.

 When it comes to fungible tokens (tokens that behave as currencies and not NFTs), ERC20 (the most popular token type for fungible tokens) is not usable in inverse projections because there is no way to assign metadata to a subset of tokens (ex: say these specific 50 tokens are from this game rule, but this different 100 tokens are from this different set of game rules).